-2.1 ESSENTIAL
+1.1 ESSENTIAL

-- Completion of a bachelor's degree or progress towards completing master's degree (e.g. urban studies/planning, geography, health (urban, child, public), business studies, development studies). - Experience in writing reports and/or other forms of accessible research materials, especially by using tools from the Adobe Suite and other graphical design programs. - Experience in event organisation and other basic administrative tasks (e.g. budgeting, project planning, team coordination) - A broad understanding of key challenges for city leaders today and key actors working internationally with cities. - Excellent English language written and verbal communication skills including the ability to draft communications and reports, and to convey complex information in a manner that is clear, concise and accessible to a broad audience. - High-level project management interpersonal and communication skills, including demonstrated capacity to work with collaboratively in a team, and work independently, to prioritise workload.
+- A master's degree in a relevant field (e.g. urban studies/planning, geography, politics), or at least 2 years of professional engagement, or equivalent experience (e.g. research or implementation consultancy), related to urban development in developing country contexts. - Research capacity commensurate with opportunity, as demonstrated by a record of publications and participation in research projects. - Experience in writing reports and/or other forms of accessible research materials. - A broad understanding of key challenges for urban sustainability and/or development. - Excellent English language written and verbal communication skills including the ability to draft communications and reports, and to convey complex information in a manner that is clear, concise and accessible to a broad audience. - High-level project management interpersonal and communication skills, including demonstrated capacity to work with collaboratively in a team, and work independently, to prioritise workload.

-2.2 DESIRABLE
+1.2 DESIRABLE

-- Specialisation in urban health, child health or public health. - Ability and proficiency to use graphic design software to create and refine research findings visualizations. - Some experience of working with local government and/or international organisations. - Ability to use a range of analytical quantitative and qualitative software programs. - Working-level fluency in a language other than English - Experience with Global South and/or developing country contexts.
+- Clear evidence of substantial advancement (e.g. ABD candidates, submission deadline set, candidates awaiting final examination etc.) towards the completion of a PhD degree in one of the following fields: politics and international relations, urban design, architecture, urban planning, geography or urban studies. - Experience with engaging with issues that pertain to the Sustainable Development Goals - Ability and proficiency to use graphic design and presentation software to create and refine research findings visualizations. - Some experience of working with local government and/or international organisations. - Ability to use a range of analytical quantitative and qualitative software programs.

+- Understanding of research funding systems and research governance obligations with the capacity to engage with funding agencies. - Working proficiency in a language other than English